react-ninja/validate-form-7/README.md

 ```
 {
   errorsList:
-   [ 'Markus should have min length of 40 characters', 'Markus should have max length of 4 characters' ],
+   [
+    'The Markhor field must be at least 40 characters in length.',
+    'The Markus field cannot exceed 4 characters in length.'
+    ],
   errors:
+   {
-   { markhor: [ 'Markus should have min length of 40 characters' ],
+     markhor: [ 'The Markhor field must be at least 40 characters in length.' ],
-     markus: [ 'Markus should have max length of 4 characters' ] },
+     markus: [ 'The Markus field cannot exceed 4 characters in length.' ],
    }
 }
 ```